AhmedFalahQ/music-vibe-classifier/README.md

 1. User uploads a photo.
 2. Flask app predicts genre using `model.pth`.
+3. Grad-CAM heatmap is generated.
+4. Two GPT-4o explanations are returned (original + heatmap).
-3. YouTube playlists for Original + Khaleeji are shown.
+5. YouTube playlists for Original + Khaleeji are shown.
-4. The image is sent to Lambda → stored in S3.
+6. The image is sent to Lambda → stored in S3.
-5. The user can listen via embedded YouTube previews.
+7. The user can listen via embedded YouTube previews.

 ---